Plans, Visions & Signs

-But as I said "The Birthday Wish" is a pretty typical Hallmark movie so even before the clever twist presents itself you already know that Gwen is destined to be with the laid back Dave because he is a charming nice guy whilst her current boyfriend is flashy, self obsessed and career focussed.
+But as I said "The Birthday Wish" is still a pretty typical Hallmark movie so even before the clever twist presents itself you already know that Gwen is destined to be with the laid back Dave because he is a charming nice guy whilst her current boyfriend is flashy, self obsessed and career focussed.
 On top of that you have Jessy Schram who is not only attractive but also brilliant at delivering the sort of exaggerated facial expressions which are exactly what you expect from a Hallmark movie.
 They even manage to get a shot of a snow covered house in there just for good measure.

 What this all boils down to is that "The Birthday Wish" is 90% typical of a Hallmark romantic comedy but with a couple of clever ideas which are a twist on what you might be expecting from what seems a very obvious story idea.